tg769/lost_and_found_web_app/README.md

 - **Rebecca Sommerville** – UI Design & Video Demonstration
 - **Keith Schmidt** – Backend & Database Integration

-See also the full list of contributors on GitHub.

 ---

 ## License